yueli711/COVID-19/README.md

 This pipeline is designed to be used in R environment.

-1. install the R statistical package.
+1. install the [R statistical package]https://www.r-project.org/.
 We used version 3.6.1.